BgeeDB/bgee-unil/src/markdown/support/Download-files/affyProcExprValues.md

-## Processed expression values download files
+## Processed expression (signal intensities) files

-The processed expression values download files can be retrieved per experiment for a specific species, accessed through [FTP](https://bgee.org/ftp/current/download/processed_expr_values/affymetrix/), or through the [download page](/download/processed-expression-values "Bgee Processed expression values download page") by selecting the species of interest and then by clicking in the button `Download signal intensities`.
-By using the web page all the processed data related to the species are downloaded, which means all the experiments are automatically downloaded.
-In the folder directory all the files (if more than 1 experiment) are organized by experiment identifier and each processed expression values experiment file includes all processed data of all samples that belong to the corresponding target experiment.
+The processed expression (signal intensities) files can be retrieved per experiment for a specific species, accessed through [FTP](https://bgee.org/ftp/current/download/processed_expr_values/affymetrix/), or through the [download page](/download/processed-expression-values "Bgee Processed expression values download page") by selecting the species of interest and then by clicking in the button `Download signal intensities`.
+When using the web page, all processed data for the species are downloaded.
+The data for each experiment are contained in separate files named using the experiment identifier.
+Each experiment file includes all processed data of all samples from the experiment.

-Format description of processed expression values download file per experiment identifier.
+Description of processed expression (signal intensities) files:

 |Column|Content|Example|
 |---|---|:---:|